Although it has taken at least two years, the old magic money tree is delivering again – perhaps in time for Christmas

 However in The View the former head of the NI Civil Service Sir David Sterling, although insisting he was now an outsider, played down the reservations, insisting that the government’s offer would probably be increased if the DUP went back, and at least maintained even it they didn’t.
 It will not be withdrawn.
 There could be no reversion to the status quo.
 There would no early demand to raise extra revenue either as all the emphasis should be laid on improving efficiency in above all, the health service.

 So what about the DUP, the focus of so much obsession?
 The financial offer may have given them something else to say No to.
-Bribe of blackmail then?
+Bribe or blackmail then?
 It seems the Penelope’s tapestry of the Windsor Framework is miraculously near completion, according to Enda Mc Clafferty’s report of the Hillsborough package.

-This is understood to focus on how NI goods are treated as EU and GB standards diverge.
+This is understood to focus on how NI goods are treated as EU as GB standards diverge.

 A much bigger challenge comes in the control of goods moving from GB into NI which, under the Windsor Framework, will be subject to checks and paperwork… The lanes which are to be phased in have been in operation for three months, for food products without much controversy.